 The dispensary is currently open the same hours that it has been for a number of years: 8.00 am - 12.30 pm and 1.30 pm - 6.30 pm, Monday - Friday.
 We will try and maintain this as long as staffing levels allow.
 If we have a number of staff who need to self-isolate, this will be reviewed, but we will publicise any changes.

 Telephone lines for the Driffield dispensary are open 10.00 am - 12.30 pm and 1.30 pm - 4.00 pm.

 Thank you for your patience and understanding during this time.
 It is difficult for everyone and we are trying our utmost to process things as quickly as possible.

 APPOINTMENT SYSTEM CHANGES DUE TO CORONAVIRUS

 Due to the fast changing situation with Coronavirus, we have suspended the following services:

 - all online access to face-to-face appointments.
 Telephone consultations can be booked online.

 - all book in advance appointments with GPs.
 GPs will triage every patient who requests an appointment.

 - walk in blood service.
 Appointments are available to pre-book but only for certain criterias of patient.
 Reception will be able to help with this.

-From Monday 16 March 2020 we changed to a full GP triage system which means you will need to speak to a GP before being given an appointment.
-GPs will only ask you to come into the surgery if there is no alternative.
+From Monday 16 March 2020 we changed to a full triage system which means you will need to speak to a GP or Advanced Nurse Practitioner before being given an appointment.
+They will only ask you to come into the surgery if there is no alternative.
 We want to reduce the risk to you, our other patients and our staff as much as possible.